 COVID-19 is a new illness that can affect your lungs and airways.
 It’s caused by a virus called coronavirus.
-Government advice is to avoid social gatherings and the Locality office has now closed until advised otherwise.
+Government advice is to practice social distancing.
 However, the neighbourhood planning team continue to work from home at full capacity and there will be no reduction in our services.
 This includes the advice service, which continues to operate as normal.

 We will also continue to deliver our technical support packages.
 However, in light of Government advice to avoid social interaction, face to face meetings between groups receiving support and our delivery partners (e.g. AECOM) will no longer take place.
 However, our delivery partners will continue to liaise with groups using other means.
 Our deliver partners will advise you directly on this and will let you know if there are any implications for delivery.
 We anticipate being able to undertake and complete the vast majority of packages.

 You can find the latest Government guidance on Coronavirus at gov.uk We recommend that you consider the potential impacts of the guidance on your project planning.

 View our advice page for more information about how COVID-19 may affect your neighbourhood plan.

 Before you apply for grant funding and/or technical support it is essential that you read our Neighbourhood Planning Grant & Technical Support Guidance Notes to help you through the process.

 If you are applying for support to help you with preparing your neighbourhood development order to bring forward affordable housing for sale, then it is essential that you read ‘Bringing forward affordable homes for sale via a neighbourhood development order: ‘Grant and technical support guidance notes for neighbourhood development orders’.

 Please note that the eligibility criteria is different than for previous programmes and it is essential that you check what support you are eligible to apply for.